 Plantation-grown wood is on par with old-growth teak. and purchasing plantation-grown teak is more sustainable and does not deplete the rainforests.
-See our grade A teak furniture get made.
+See our grade-A teak furniture get made in our teak factory.

 How Is Grade A Teak Certified?

-At TEAK + TABLE, we are proud to offer bespoke teak furniture for your outdoor spaces.
+At TEAK + TABLE, we are proud to offer the highest quality teak for your outdoor spaces.
 Our collections of grade A teak outdoor furniture are made from teak that is:

 - Grade A